brendonsoto/knowledge-notes/Tech/Hardware/moritz_klein_and_erica_synths_diy/VCO.md

 Then again, I have no idea what I'm talking about haha.

 ### Tuning
+I didn't know precision trimmers could rotate many times!

+For the multi-voltage tuning from a sequencer section, I didn't have a sequencer like that so I resorted to making voltage dividers and am rather proud of the result!
+I used [this website](https://ohmslawcalculator.com/voltage-divider-calculator) for its voltage divider calculator and basically took a trial and error approach.
+I set the input and output voltages to 9V and 1V.
+I then got my multimeter and sampled a few of my resistors to get an idea of the possible values I have.
+Then I tried plugging it into the calculator to see if there's a possible match.
+I found one that would work if I had a sort of cascading voltage divider setup.
+The 2 values from the site that worked were 2.2k and 275.
+I didn't have 275, but I did have 2 557Ohm resistors so I figured that would work!
+I was very happy taking the measurement and seeing 0.975V on the multimeter when testing it out.
+Afterwards, I tried looking up some sort of calculator or chart for Volts to Hertz using the 1V/Octave standard.
+I couldn't find a chart or calculator but I did find a site saying 1V is middle C which is about 261.63Hz.
+I used some algebra to figure out what Hertz I would have from using my derived voltage: x/261.63 = 0.975.
+I got around 255ish so I plugged that into an online tone generator and tried tuning by ear.
+I see the value in having a power supply that can supply different voltages for sure now!

+I forgot to mention, I was a bit confused in determining the parallel series resistor set up.
+At first I tried measuring the current in the circuit and was planning to use Ohm's law to determine what resistor to use to get the appropriate voltage.
+I then realized that wouldn't really work since the voltage is fixed at 9V (ignoring that it drains over time).
+I also realized I misunderstood the voltage divider math and mixed it up with the parallel resistor formula.
+More lessons learned!

 ## Questions
 ### Why are there different types of resistors?